Loading

 A classical family's guide to the 2026 homeschool convention season - which conventions are coming up (CHEC, Great Homeschool Conventions, CC Practicums), how to make the most of them, and how to turn the inspiration into a daily rhythm.

-A homeschool-friendly summary of Odyssey Episode 1: Troy, Ismarus, the Cicones, Athena's anger, and the first lessons of Odysseus's journey home.
+A homeschool-friendly summary of the departure from Troy in Odyssey Book 9: Ismarus, the Cicones, Athena's anger, and the first lessons of the journey home.

-A clear summary of Odyssey Episode 2: the Lotus-Eaters, the temptation to forget home, and why Odysseus drags his men back to the ships.
+A clear summary of the Lotus-Eaters in Odyssey Book 9: the temptation to forget home, and why Odysseus drags his men back to the ships.

-A homeschool-friendly summary of Odyssey Episode 3: Polyphemus, xenia, the name No-Man, and Odysseus's costly boast.
+A homeschool-friendly summary of the Cyclops in Odyssey Book 9: Polyphemus, xenia, the name No-Man, and Odysseus's costly boast.

-A clear summary of Odyssey Episode 4: Aeolus, the bag of winds, the crew's mistrust, and the painful moment when Ithaca is almost in sight.
+A clear summary of Aeolus and the bag of winds in Odyssey Book 10: the crew's mistrust, and the painful moment when Ithaca is almost in sight.

-A student-friendly summary of Odyssey Episode 5: Telepylus, the Laestrygonians, and the catastrophic loss of eleven ships.
+A student-friendly summary of the Laestrygonians in Odyssey Book 10: Telepylus, the giants' ambush, and the catastrophic loss of eleven ships.

-A homeschool summary of Odyssey Episode 6: Circe, the scouting party turned into pigs, Hermes' help, and the year on Aeaea.
+A homeschool summary of Circe in Odyssey Book 10: the scouting party turned into pigs, Hermes' help, and the year on Aeaea.

-A clear summary of Odyssey Episode 7: the journey to the dead, Tiresias' prophecy, Anticleia, Achilles, and what Odysseus learns below the earth.
+A clear summary of the Underworld in Odyssey Book 11: Tiresias' prophecy, Anticleia, Achilles, and what Odysseus learns below the earth.

-A concise summary of Odyssey Episode 8: the Sirens' song, wax in the sailors' ears, Odysseus bound to the mast, and the danger of forbidden knowledge.
+A concise summary of the Sirens in Odyssey Book 12: their song, wax in the sailors' ears, why Odysseus is bound to the mast, and the danger of forbidden knowledge.

-A student-friendly summary of Odyssey Episode 9: Scylla, Charybdis, and Odysseus's terrible choice between two evils.
+A student-friendly summary of Scylla and Charybdis in Odyssey Book 12: the six-headed monster, the whirlpool, and Odysseus's terrible choice between two evils.

-A clear summary of Odyssey Episode 10: Thrinacia, Helios's sacred cattle, the crew's disobedience, and the loss of Odysseus's last ship.
+A clear summary of the cattle of Helios in Odyssey Book 12: Thrinacia, the sacred herd, the crew's disobedience, and the loss of Odysseus's last ship.

-A homeschool summary of Odyssey Episode 11: Calypso's island, Odysseus's longing for home, Nausicaa, and the Phaeacian welcome.
+A homeschool summary of Calypso and the Phaeacians in Odyssey Books 5-8: Calypso's island, Odysseus's longing for home, Nausicaa, and the Phaeacian welcome.

-A clear summary of Odyssey Episode 12: Odysseus returns to Ithaca, meets Athena, disguises himself, and reunites with Telemachus.
+A clear summary of the return to Ithaca in Odyssey Books 13-20: Odysseus meets Athena, disguises himself as a beggar, and reunites with Telemachus.

-A student-friendly summary of Odyssey Episode 13: the bow contest, the suitors' defeat, Penelope's bed test, and the restoration of Ithaca.
+A student-friendly summary of the slaying of the suitors in Odyssey Books 21-24: the bow contest, the suitors' defeat, Penelope's bed test, and the restoration of Ithaca.

 A flexible Odyssey reading schedule for middle school homeschoolers, with 6-week, 8-week, and 12-week pacing options, parent notes, and weekly discussion rhythms.